jeredw/eniac-chess/isa.md

 | 95  | halt         | -       | stop machine      | -   |

 ### Instruction notes
+"Reserved" means the master programmer is wired such that this opcode can never be used, while a dash means that opcode is available for future use.

 <a name="cycles">¹</a> Timings are 5kHz ENIAC add cycles, excluding instruction
 fetch cycles.
 Fetch costs are +6 cycles within a ft row; +12 cycles for a new